 Eventually we find the migration police after all, with the help of the German embassy.
 But when we get there, everything is dark.
 A single officer sits behind the window.
 It's closed and they can't help us without a passport.
 We would have to apply for emergency passports first, and that would require a police report.
 Not here, of course, but at another post.
 Where exactly?
 He didn't know.
 My thoughts turn to pass A38, a scene from "Asterix and Obelix".
 There, too, the protagonists are sent from door to door until they go crazy.

-We do find the police station where we have to report the crime.
+We do manage to find the police station where we have to report the crime.
 After a lot of back and forth, we receive a report, but nobody wants to believe that the passports have been stolen.
 "There's no theft here", an official tells us.
 We are hungry and tired, we haven't eaten anything for almost 10 hours except a little watermelon.
 And now we know that we can't go any further before Monday.
 We're not going home.